-Three companies including QUOQ Inc. were excluded from the scope of affiliated companies accounted for by the equity method because they became consolidated subsidiaries.
-Ten companies including NIF Capital Management Co., Ltd. were also excluded due mainly to a merger.
+2 companies including Japan Pension Navigator Co., Ltd. was excluded from the scope of affiliated companies accounted for by the equity method because it became a consolidated subsidiary.
+3 companies including F BALANCE Inc. were also excluded due mainly to liquidation.